 Princeton Times-Republic, Sept.
 4, 1997 – “Jim Beahm, along with his wife, Jane, have opened Beahmer’s in Princeton.
 The business was formerly Wesner’s. … The Beahms have kept the quality staff that helped them make the decision to purchase the restaurant.
 They had checked out over twenty-two different restaurants in the area before deciding on Wesner’s.”

 The liquor license at 402 South Fulton Street passed to J.J.
 Gigstead in 1998.
 He and his wife, Laura, operated JJ’s Supper Club until 2006.

 Princeton Times-Republic, June 18, 1998 – “JJ’s Supper Club in Princeton will be holding their grand opening next week.
 It will be held from June 24th to June 28th. … New owners, J.J. and Laura Gigstead, bought the supper club (formerly Wesner’s) on May 6, 1998.
 J.J.
 Gigstead grew up in the Princeton/Green Lake area having graduated from Green Lake High School.
 His parents, Don and Pat Gigstead, had owned the business from 1980 to 1983.
 It was known as the Coachlight Supper Club back then.
 J.J. had worked for his parents at that time and graduated from UW-Stout with a B.S. degree in Hotel and Restaurant Management in 1984.
 Most recently, J.J. was the general manager for Jake’s Supper Club in Menomonie, WI.”

-(The building was vacant in 2021, but a company RS2 LLC began updating the building’s electrical and rest rooms for potential use as an indoor booths for antiques targeting the flea market visitors and collectors in 2022.)
+(The building was vacant in 2021, but a company RS2 LLC began updating the building’s electrical and rest rooms and opened Sasquatch Variety Store in 2022, Kurt Smolek proprietor.)

 13 W.H.
 Doyle added the last of the gas stations built prior to World War II in 1939.